dekarrin/morc/README.md

 (none)
 ```

-With variables set, it will them out:
+With variables set, it will list them out:

 ```
 ${SCHEME} = "https"